PatrickRWright/ATC_translation/README.md

 ## Installation

 You can download/clone this repository and `source()` the code in `R/translate_ATC_codes.R` in your local R session.
-An example where the repositoy has been cloned into user's home directory is shown below.
+An example where the repositoy has been cloned into "user's" home directory is shown below.

 ```r
 source("/home/user/ATC_translation/R/translate_ATC_codes.R")
 ```

-## Usage example
+## Input - Usage example
 ```r
 # vector of ATC codes
 ATC_vect <- c("A02BC02", "C03BA08", "A02BC02", "A02BC02", "A07DA03", "A07DA03",